 B.A., Brown University, Mathematics, 1975.

-Our research focuses on the basic biology of retroviruses and adeno-associated viruses (AAV), with an emphasis on the application of our findings to the design and use of viral vectors in human gene therapy.
+My lab's research was focused on the basic biology of retroviruses and adeno-associated viruses (AAV), with an emphasis on the application of our findings to the design and use of viral vectors in human gene therapy.
 Our retroviral vectors and vector packaging cell lines were used in the first human gene transfer and gene therapy trials in the U.S., and since then have been used in many gene therapy trials worldwide.
-Currently, major goals are treatment of muscular dystrophy associated with defects in the dystrophin protein and lung disease associated with alpha-1 antitrypsin deficiency.
-We have found that vectors based on AAV type 6 promote efficient gene transfer and long-term gene expression in muscles and lungs of animals, and are working to initiate clinical trials to treat these diseases.
+Major goals were treatment of muscular dystrophy associated with defects in the dystrophin protein and lung disease associated with alpha-1 antitrypsin deficiency.
+We have found that vectors based on AAV type 6 promote efficient gene transfer and long-term gene expression in muscles and lungs of animals, and these methods should be useful to treat these diseases in humans.

 It is now known that XMRV was not present in the original tumor from which 22Rv1 cells were derived, but instead, arose during passage of these cells as a xenograft in mice.
 The original findings of XMRV association with prostate cancer and CFS have not been confirmed by others, including us, and it has become clear that detection of XMRV in early studies was due to contamination with XMRV virus from 22Rv1 cells, and later, with plasmid clones of XMRV.
-However, we continue to study the role of Xpr1 in cell biology, and are looking for possible natural ligands that might regulate Xpr1 activity.
+However, it will still be interesting to study the role of Xpr1 in cell biology, including a search for possible natural ligands that might regulate Xpr1 activity.
 Xpr1 orthologs are present in many organisms, including plants, animals and fungi, and XMRV has provided a window into what may be an important regulatory pathway in a wide range of living things.

 1993-2013, Member, Fred Hutchinson Cancer Research Center, Human Biology and Basic Sciences Divisions

 American Society for Microbiology